sunbains/tidb-test-rig/docs/ADVANCED_GUIDE.md

 - **Timeouts**: Increase `timeout_secs` in config, check network latency.
 - **State machine deadlock**: Ensure all states have handlers and transitions.
 - **Test hangs**: Enable verbose logging (`-v`), check for stuck async tasks.
+- **Python import errors**: Ensure `test_rig_python` is built and in your PYTHONPATH, or use the standalone Python runner for pure Python tests.
+- **Python environment issues**: Make sure dependencies (e.g., `mysql-connector-python`) are installed in the correct environment.

 ### Debugging Tips
 - **Enable verbose logging**: Use `-v` or `--log-level debug` for more output.
 - **Check error context**: Error messages include operation, attempt, and connection info.
 - **Use error context builder**: Add custom info to errors for easier debugging.
 - **Run with RUST_BACKTRACE=1**: Get full stack traces for panics.
+- **Use debug prints in Python handlers**: Print context and state transitions for troubleshooting.

 ### Interpreting Error Messages
 - **Transient errors**: Will be retried automatically (connection, timeout, network).
 - **Permanent errors**: Fail fast (auth, config, validation).
 - **Circuit breaker open**: Too many failures, wait for recovery timeout.
+- **Python handler errors**: Check Python stack trace and handler logic.

 ### What to Do If a Test Fails
 - Check the error message and context.